Electronic Commerce Steering Group

-In November 2011, the APEC Leaders issued a directive to implement the APEC Cross Border Privacy Rules System (CBPR).
+In November 2011, the APEC Leaders issued a directive to implement the APEC Cross Border Privacy Rules (CBPR) system.
 The CBPR system balances the flow of information and data across borders while at the same time providing effective protection for personal information, essential to trust and confidence in the online marketplace.
-The system is one by which the privacy policies and practices of companies operating in the APEC region are assessed and certified by a Third party verifier (known as an “Accountability Agent”) and follows a set of commonly agreed upon rules, based on the APEC Privacy Framework.
-By applying this commonly agreed-upon baseline set of rules, the CBPR system bridges across domestic differences that may exist amongst domestic privacy approaches.
-Currently, four (4) APEC member economies - Canada, Japan, Mexico and the United States - have aligned their privacy laws with the APEC Privacy Framework.
+The system is one by which the privacy policies and practices of companies operating in the APEC region are assessed and certified by a third-party verifier (known as an accountability agent) and follows a set of commonly agreed upon rules, based on the APEC Privacy Framework.
+By applying this commonly agreed-upon baseline set of rules, the CBPR system bridges across domestic differences that may exist among domestic privacy approaches.
+Currently, six APEC member economies—Canada, Japan, Republic of Korea, Mexico, Singapore and the United States—have aligned their privacy laws with the APEC Privacy Framework.

 APEC Privacy Recognition for Processors (PRP) System

 The Privacy Recognition for Processors System (PRP) governance documents were endorsed by APEC in August 2015.
 The PRP system is designed to help personal information processors assist controllers in complying with relevant privacy obligations, and helps controllers identify qualified and accountable processors.
 This is done through an intake questionnaire, which sets forth the baseline requirements of the PRP.
 The APEC-recognized accountability agent will then assess a processor seeking recognition based on a set of requirements.
 Currently, two APEC member economies—Singapore and the United States—have joined the PRP System.